anaseto/harmonist/README.md

 You can then play by serving a directory containing the wasm file via http.
-The directory should contain some other files that you can find in the main website instance.
+The directory should contain some other files that you can find in the main website instance (some HTML and js).

 Colors
 ------

-If the default colors do not display nicely on your terminal emulator, you can use the `-s` option: `harmonist -s` to use the 16-color palette, which will display nicely if the [solarized](http://ethanschoonover.com/solarized) palette is used.
-Configurations are available for most terminal emulators, otherwise, colors may have to be configured manually to one's liking in the terminal emulator options.
+If the default colors do not display nicely on your terminal emulator, you can check the available options as documented in the manual page.

 Check also the other color options.